-Shin-pei Tsay is the director of Cities and Transportation in the Energy and Climate Program at the Carnegie Endowment for International Peace.
+Shin-pei Tsay is a nonresident associate in the Energy and Climate Program at the Carnegie Endowment for International Peace.
 Her research focuses on urban and regional planning issues, particularly in relation to transportation, economic development, energy, and climate change policy.

 Prior to joining the Carnegie Endowment, Tsay served as the deputy director of Transportation Alternatives, a nationally renowned nonprofit organization focused on transportation issues in New York City; a founding member of the New York City office for ZGF architects, where she was on the sustainability team; the chief operating officer of Project for Public Spaces, an international nonprofit; and a strategy consultant with a group that served Fortune 500 companies.